dxwu/PhotoSync/projectNotes/README.txt

 	Create file of already uploaded images

 Runtime:
-	Every time a picture is taken, upload to google drive (if file hasn't already been uploaded) Upon deletion of picture in google drive, delete photo off phone
+	Every time a picture is taken (register broadcast receiver?), upload to google drive (if file hasn't already been uploaded) Upon deletion of picture in google drive, delete photo off phone